Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Thrillerfest Panel

-The panel was moderated by author Bryan Robinson; you can see a pic of Bryan below.
+The panel was moderated by author Bryan Robinson, see below.
 Ha ha, just kidding, that's my son getting the podium ready:

 Thrillerfest Panel